Project Overview

 Image from Toggle's identity handbook showing correct logo color variations.

-Toggle's visual identity system — menus, correspondence templates, and brand guidelines — reflect a cohesive pixel-based aesthetic grounded in warmth and accessibility.
+Toggle's visual identity system (menus, correspondence templates, brand guidelines) reflects a cohesive pixel-based aesthetic grounded in warmth and accessibility.

 Key UX & Product Design Insights